Bill Belichick calls out CBS for 'deceptively' controlling viral interview about girlfriend Jordon Hudson

 On Hang Out with Sean Hannity, the host, Hannity, first broached the topic.
 He was discussing the general media outlay these days.

 Belichick then opened up on the interview.
-It was conducted by CBS Sunday Morning and host Tony Dokoupil.
+It was conducted by CBS Sunday Morning and hosted by Tony Dokoupil.

 “I couldn’t believe it either,” Belichick said.
 “Well, you know, as we’ve seen recently, there have been more editing problems.
 And they go back to over a couple years, multiple examples of editing and interview process and all that.
 I thought that the interview I had with them was done very deceptively.”

-Bill Belichick didn’t necessarily elaborate on how the interview was conducted deceptively, but he noted his follow-up since with the network has only raised more questions.
+The legendary coach didn’t necessarily elaborate on how the interview was conducted deceptively, but he noted his follow-up with the network has only raised more questions.
 How so?

 - 1New